widilo/compare-two-excel-files-with-python/README.md

 # Compare two Excel files using Python

 The compare_excel_files Python script is designed to streamline the process of analyzing and identifying changes in stock levels between two Excel files.
-Leveraging the power of the pandas library, this script efficiently handles data manipulation and comparison tasks.
 The underlying mechanism involves several key steps:

 1. **Importing Libraries**: